radapdal/process/webdevelopmentworkflow.md

 >
 > `DEV IN PROGRESS` -> `CLOSED`

-If there is unfulfilled criteria due to missing requirement or a major change in criteria should be requested, push the issue to Blocked, and make sure to Flag it.
+If there is unfulfilled criteria due to missing requirement or a major change in definition should be requested, push the issue to Blocked, and make sure to Flag it.
 Assign, comment, and tag the Project Manager accordingly.

 > **Issue is blocked**
 >